 Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to professionals practicing grief and bereavement counseling.

-Certified Grief Counselor - requires attainment and/or verification of one of the following certification criteria:
+Certified Grief Counselor - requires attainment or verification of one of the following certification criteria:

 - Completion of the continuing education program in Grief Counseling offered by the American Academy of Grief Counseling.
 Candidates must meet one of the pre-requisites provided below to enter this education program.
-Upon completion of the four core courses in Grief Counseling, the candidate may then apply for official Certification.
+Upon completion of the four core courses in grief counseling, the candidate may then apply for official certification.
 This program of education consists of core continuing education courses designed to meet the specific education standards as developed by the American Academy of Grief Counseling.
 All courses are offered by distance education, and candidates have two full years to complete the complement of courses.
-For full program information: access here.
+For full bereavement counseling certification program information, click here.

 Pre-requisites to enter the continuing education program for Certification eligibility are provided below.
 Candidates must meet a minimum of one pre-requisite to be considered for entry into the program.

-Pre-requisite to enrolling in the continuing education program and qualifying for Certification are:
+Pre-requisites to enrolling in the continuing education program and qualifying for grief counseling certification are: